Skip to content

 Smoking

 Quitting is the single best change you can make for your health.
 Contact your family healthcare provider about how to quit and stay tobacco-free.
-If you live with a smoker, breathing his or her smoke can also affect your health.
+If you live with a smoker, breathing their smoke can also affect your health.
 Encourage the smoker to quit.

 Diet

 Although some research suggests alcohol can help protect against heart disease, moderation is the key.
 Limit how much alcohol you drink.
-This means limit yourself to no more than 2 drinks a day, to a weekly maximum of 10 for women and 3 drinks a day to a weekly maximum of 15 for men.
+This means limit yourself to no more than 2 drinks a week.

 Weight